Recovery Tips for Breast Augmentation Patients

 One of the best things you can do as you prepare to undergo breast augmentation is to research the recovery period.
 Knowing what to expect immediately after breast augmentation can help ease nerves or anxiety you may be feeling, and ensure your recovery is a safe and successful one.

-In this blog post, Albany plastic surgeon Dr. Bruce Barach shares his top recovery tips for breast augmentation patients.
+In this blog post, Albany plastic surgeon Dr. Sanjiv Kayastha shares his top recovery tips for breast augmentation patients.

 Breast Augmentation Recovery 101